Skip to product information

 jakafe

-Venezuela Rivero Family, Lara - Washed
+Venezuela Rivero Family, Lara, screen 17 - Washed

-Venezuela Rivero Family, Lara - Washed
+Venezuela Rivero Family, Lara, screen 17 - Washed

-Ceny viditelné pouze pro přihlášené uživatele
+Ceny viditelné pouze pro přihlášené uživatele / Prices visible only for logged-in users

 Prices are listed per 1kg excluding VAT and are subject to final approval.

-GrainPro package 60 kg
+GrainPro 60 kg packaging

 Coffee from Lara State